 Signal offers group chats, text- and voice messaging, voice- and video calls, and the possibility to send images, videos, audios, emojis and stickers.
 This should be covering the needs of most regular users.
 The cherry on top of all would be the feature to add text and drawings on images before sending them.
 Additionally, it includes a self-destruction-timer for messages (timer can be set between 5 seconds and a week) and screenshots can be blocked, using a specific setting.
 This provides some protection against the dissemination of sensitive chat content.

-According to Open Whisper Systems, conversations are end-to-end encrypted by default using the open-source Signal Protocol.
+Security: According to Open Whisper Systems, conversations are end-to-end encrypted by default using the open-source Signal Protocol.
 Contacts are verified by checking safety numbers or scanning QR codes.
 This implies one additional step, as you have to either compare safety numbers via a different channel or meet the other person to scan QR codes.
 This procedure however, protects you against man-in-the-middle attacks.
 In contrast to WhatsApp, Signal does not back up any messages in the cloud.
 Therefore, the backups are secured locally.

 A further issue might arise from the fact that the number of Signal users is comparatively small (around 10 million installations in Google Play, January 2020).
 Therefore, most people intending to change to Signal, will need to put effort into convincing their peer group first.
 Those, admittedly few friends, who are using Signal will be unveiled immediately during the installation of the app, due to the apps’ request of access to the contacts on the phone.
 Unlike other messengers, Signal has introduced the Private Contact Discovery function (https://signal.org/blog/private-contact-discovery/), a procedure that allows the server operator as little insight into the contact data as possible.
 Contact information on your device will be cryptographically hashed before the transmission to the server takes place.

 Security: During the registration process, an anonymous Threema-ID and password are generated.
 Profile name and picture are optional.
 Also optional is a link to your phone number or email address.
 There is no need for the app to access your contacts if you do not want it to do so.
 Just be aware, that this feature is activated by default and has to be deactivated manually – which we highly recommend.
 Threema calls this minimum of data processing “metadata restraint”, following the premise that only known data can be attacked.
 Therefore, all data stored on Threema’s servers, which are used as relay for transmitting only, is deleted after messages have successfully been sent, too.

 Furthermore, private chats can be hidden and secured by a PIN code.
 There are three different categories of contacts, depending on the level of mutual trust: red for unknown, yellow for verified users and green for contacts known in person.
 In order to mark contacts in green, you have to meet and verify them in person by scanning their QR codes.
 Thus, you are protected against man-in-the-middle attacks.
 Threema does encrypt all messages end-to-end, by default, using the NaCI library.

 As of September 2017 Threema is also offering VoIP calls.
 If your contact is personally known, these calls may directly connect two devices (thus IP addresses being sent from one device to the other), without Threema’s servers being contacted.
 If the other person is not known personally, the servers work as the above-mentioned relay and IPs are not disclosed to the speaking parties.
 Prior to VoIP calls a secure web client was launched in January 2017.
 Since August 2020 users can finally make use of video calling their counterpart with the promise, that this feature falls under the regular Threema privacy standards.
 In September of 2020 Threema announced plans of becoming open source within the next couple of months.
 Previously codes have been reviewed externally.